 Putting the 'profit' in non-profit?

-(Updated Jan 2022) As CEO of the “private non-profit” Audubon Nature Institute, Ron Forman continues to be paid far more than any comparable colleagues by a relentlessly wide margin.
-Consequently, we continue to be as surprised about this situation in 2022 as we were in 2002, when we first began to report it.
+As CEO of the “private non-profit” Audubon Nature Institute, Ron Forman has always been paid far more than any comparable colleagues by a relentlessly wide margin.
+Consequently, we continue to be as surprised about this situation in 2023 as we were in 2002, when we first began to report it.

 Ron Forman also receives his very substantial compensation—especially for a “non-profit” CEO—even when the organization he runs is struggling financially; even if he's actually spending his time doing something else; and even if the ANI has publicly stated that he has received a pay cut!